lightstreams-network/docs/content/guides/deploy-smart-contracts/_index.md

 ## Introduction

-We're going to deploy an Ethereum-compatible Smart Contract on Sirius (the Lightstreams network testnet).
+We're going to deploy an Ethereum-compatible Smart Contract on Sirius (the Lightstreams test network).

 ### Background

 Lightstreams network is a fully Ethereum-compatible network.
-Every tool, manual, or resource that works on the Ethereum network should also work on the Ligthstreams network.
+Every tool, manual, or resource that works on Ethereum should also work on the Ligthstreams network.
+If something doesn't work or if you are blocked, [please let us know on via our support chat on the website](https://lightstreams.network)!

 In this section we are going to use our experience to write some simple instructions to deploy your first smart contract into Lightstreams blockchain.